ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >> > @api {POST} /email/pro/{service}/domain/{domainName}/dkim/{selectorName}/enable
 >>>
 >>
->> - `service` : enter the name of your Email Pro platform, in the form "emailpro-zz111111-1". <br>
+>> - `service`: Enter the name of your Email Pro platform, in the form "emailpro-zz111111-1". <br>
->> - `selectorName`—Enter the name of the selector you want to switch to. <br>
+>> - `selectorName`: Enter the name of the selector you want to switch to. <br>
->> - `domainName` : enter the domain name attached to your Email Pro platform on which the DKIM must be present.<br>
+>> - `domainName`: Enter the domain name attached to your Email Pro platform on which the DKIM must be present.<br>
 >>

 After switching to the new selector, keep the old one for 7 days before deleting it and creating a new one.

 #### Why is the DKIM not functional and appears in red in the Control Panel? <a name="reddkim"></a>

-You will notice that your emails have not been signed by the DKIM, despite its activation or configuration.
-First of all, log in to your Control Panel to check the status of the DKIM.
+If you notice that your emails have not been signed by the DKIM, despite its activation or configuration, log in to your Control Panel to check the status of the DKIM.

-Click on the tab below corresponding to your solution, to check the status of the DKIM on your email platform.
+Click on the tab below corresponding to your solution to check the status of the DKIM on your email platform.

 > [!tabs]
 > **Exchange**
 >>
 >> From your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/en/&ovhSubsidiary=en), in the `Web Cloud`{.action} tab, click `Microsoft`{.action} then on `Exchange`{.action}.
-Finally, click on the name of the Exchange service concerned.<br><br> In the `Associated domains`{.action} section, check the color of the `DKIM` icon to the right of the domain name concerned (see the image below).
+Finally, click on the name of the Exchange service concerned.<br><br> In the `Associated domains`{.action} section, check the colour of the `DKIM` icon to the right of the domain name concerned (see the image below).
 >>
 >>![email](images/red-dkim.png){.thumbnail}
 >>
 > **Email Pro**
 >>
->> From your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/en/&ovhSubsidiary=en), in the `Web Cloud`{.action} tab, click `Email Pro`{.action} , then on the name of the Email Pro service concerned.<br><br> In the `Associated domains`{.action} section, check the color of the `DKIM` icon to the right of the domain name concerned (see the image below).
+>> From your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/en/&ovhSubsidiary=en), in the `Web Cloud`{.action} tab, click `Email Pro`{.action}, then on the name of the Email Pro service concerned.<br><br> In the `Associated domains`{.action} section, check the colour of the `DKIM` icon to the right of the domain name concerned (see the image below).
 >>
 >>![email](images/red-dkim.png){.thumbnail}

-If you have just configured the DKIM, it means that the DKIM activation has not finished, **it is advisable to wait 24 hours**.
+If you have just configured the DKIM, it means that the DKIM activation has not finished. **Wait the full 24 hours**.

 If the status remains red after 24 hours, check the status of the selector you have enabled.
-To do this, click on the “[The various DKIM statuses](#dkim-status)” section of this guide.
+To do this, click on the section “[The different states of DKIM](#dkim-status)” of this guide.

-Here are the 4 states that result in the DKIM icon in red in your Control Panel:
+Here are the 4 states that result in a red DKIM box in your Control Panel:

- - `WaitingRecord`: the DNS records are pending configuration or being validated in the DNS zone of the domain name.
+ - `WaitingRecord`: The DNS records are pending configuration or being validated in the DNS zone.
 A regular automatic check is carried out to see if the DNS record is present and correctly entered.
-Depending on your solution, follow **step 5** in the “[Full DKIM configuration](#firststep)” section to configure the DNS zone correctly for the domain name concerned.
+Depending on your solution, follow **step 5** in the section “[Full DKIM configuration](#firststep)” to configure the DNS zone correctly for the domain name concerned.
- - `ready`: the DNS records are present in the zone.
+ - `ready`: The DNS  are present in the zone.
 The DKIM can now be enabled.
-Simply activate the selector by going to the [Enable or change a DKIM selector](#enable-switch) section.
+Simply activate the selector by going to the section [Enable or change a DKIM selector](#enable-switch).
- - `deleting`: the DKIM is being deleted.
+ - `deleting`: The DKIM is being deleted.
 Once you have deleted it, you will need to follow the section “[Full DKIM configuration](#firststep)”.
- - `disabling`: the DKIM is being disabled.
+ - `disabling`: The DKIM is being disabled.
 Once you have done this, you can activate the selector by going to [Activate or change a DKIM selector](#enable-switch).
- - `todo`: the task has been initialized, it must be launched.
+ - `todo`: The task has been initialised, it must be launched.
 After 24 hours, if your selector is still in this state, please open a [support ticket](https://help.ovhcloud.com/csm?id=csm_cases_requests), specifying the number of the selector concerned.

 ## Go further